-- 15.1 The application to grant consent to perform a project is a document initiating administrative proceedings.
+15.1 The application to grant consent to perform a project is a document initiating administrative proceedings.
 It is subject to being made available to the public and is the subject of an opinion given by a jointly-acting environmental protection authority.
 If a Report is required, the applicant will enclose it with the application to issue a Decision.
-In proceedings concerning projects under group II, an information sheet regarding the project is enclosed with the application to issue a Decision. - 15.2 The documentation enclosed with the application covers a copy certified by the relevant authority, i.e. the authority keeping land and building records of the cadastral map for the land on which the project will be carried out, and covering the area the project will impact. - 15.3 In the case of projects for which the RDEP is the authority conducting the proceedings, an application must also be accompanied by a copy and extract from the local zoning plan if that plan has been approved, or else information about the lack of it.
-This does not apply to an application to issue a decision on environmental conditions for a public road, a railway line of national importance, a public utility airport or projects requiring a concession to prospect for and explore mineral deposits. - 15.4 Under Article 74 par.
-2 of the AEIA, the Report and information sheet for a project is submitted in three counterparts, together with their electronic record on data storage media.
+If the applicant has requested to set the scope of the report, the applicant will enclose the information sheet of the project.
+In proceedings concerning projects under group II, an information sheet regarding the project is enclosed with the application to issue a Decision.

+- 15.2 The documentation enclosed with the application covers a copy certified by the relevant authority, i.e. the authority keeping land and building records of the cadastral map for the land on which the project will be carried out, and covering the anticipated area the project will impact. - 15.3 The attached documentation should also include a scaled map ensuring the legibility of the presented data with the marked projected area on which the project will be carried out, and the projected area that will be affected by the project, along with the map in electronic form. - 15.4 In the case of projects for which the RDEP is the authority conducting the proceedings, an application must also be accompanied by a copy and extract from the local zoning plan if that plan has been approved, or else information about the lack of it.
+This does not apply to an application to issue a decision on environmental conditions for a public road, a railway line, or projects requiring a concession to prospect for and explore mineral deposits. - 15.5 Under Article 74 par.
+2 of the AEIA, the Report and information sheet for a project is submitted in writing and on data storage media with their electronic record on data storage media in the number of, respectively, one copy for the authority conducting the proceedings and each opinion-making and approving authority.